shakfu/py-js/source/projects/py/api.md

 Cython classes, functions, and constants defined here are optionally available for use by python code running in a `py` external instance.

+## Design Notes

+- The primary benefit of the `api` module is that it provides access to max c-api functionality in an interpreted language.
+This benefit is even apparent during development which entails writing compiled c/cython code and interpreted python test code.
+If the former is robust, the tests can quickly be written and debugged to produce a desired outcome.

+- [ ] to refactor the object_method_typed calls which are being duplicated in `Patcher`, `MaxObect`, `MaxApp`, etc..

+- [ ] There should be sufficient number of wrapper classes (which wrap pointers)  to enable productive scripting.
+So instead of returning a `mx.t_object*` one returns a `MaxObject`

 ## Usage

 Either